-Six nights a week, perform the following tasks.
+Seven nights a week, perform the following tasks.

 - 1. Rotate/truncate the active journal. - 2.
 Replay the journal to the offline database.
 (Refer to Figure 2: Volume Layout for more information on the location of the live and offline databases.) - 3.
-Create a checkpoint from the offline database.
+Create a checkpoint from the offline database. - 4.
+Recreate the offline database from the last checkpoint.